Looking for an easy way to decorate a room that doesn’t cost a lot? How about making pillows. Easy design to change out often.

 Insert your 18 x 18 form pillow and you are done!
-You can make this pillow in just a couple of hours and think how many you can make in an afternoon.
+You can make this pillow in just a couple of hours and think of how many you can make in an afternoon.

 My pillow sits out in our lanai area to replace the Christmas pillow I made.
 Same pillow form, just different cover.
 I take my pillow covers and hang them in the closet using a clip pants hangers.
 I don’t want to fold the cover because I don’t want the vinyl area to crease.

-If you are wanting to make a different size pillow cover here are a couple other measurements.
+If you are wanting to make a different size pillow cover here are a couple of other measurements.

 16 x 16 Pillow –